 Approaching the Cove I see an old man on a bench.
 You know your children from a distance.
 Is that Henry?

-How Is Sea LeveL RiSe Projected To Change The Coast?
+How Is Sea LeveL Rise Expected To Change The Coast?

 Toggle the layers of this map to visualize the potential impacts of storms and sea level rise on Rhode Island’s coast.
 (Click the double arrows in the upper left corner to get started.)
 Explore the tool further.